Multi-Agent-io/lightsout-factory/README.md

 ## Lightsout crates
 Structure of **Lightsout Factory** followed:

-- app - Software part of project.
-Represents a python wrapper under ModBus protocol and ROS messages.
+- src - Software part of project.
+Represents a Python wrapper under Modbus protocol and ROS messages.
 For more information checks [ReadMe][db2].
 - firmware - Firmware part of project.
 Contain all necessary files for SIEMENS controllers.
 For more information checks [ReadMe][db3].
 - launch - Launch files.
-They need to start ModBus server on ubuntu.
+They need to start Modbus Server on Ubuntu.
 For more information checks [ReadMe][db4].

 ## Requirements
 - Ubuntu 20.04.
 Available to install server version on RPi or LattePanda.